 Call for Abstract

-Annual Congress on Biofuels and Biopolymers, will be organized around the theme “Innovative Challenges in the real-world of Biofuels”
+4th Annual Congress on Biofuels and Biopolymers, will be organized around the theme “the promotion of biofuels for a better environment.”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Advanced biofuels are fuels which will be processed from various varieties of biomass.
 First generation biofuels are processed from the sugars and vegetable oils fashioned in tillable crops, which may be swimmingly extracted applying standard technology.
 In comparison, advanced biofuels are made from lignocellulose biomass or woody crops, agricultural residues or waste, which makes it tougher to extract the requisite fuel.
 Advanced biofuel technologies have been devised because first generation biofuels manufacture has major limitations.
 First generation biofuel processes square measure convenient however restrained in most cases: there's a limit on top of that they can't yield enough biofuel while not forbidding food provides and variety.
 Many first-generation biofuels have faith in subsidies and don't value competitive with prevailing fossil fuels like oil, and some of them yield only limited greenhouse gas emissions savings.
 When considering emissions from production and transport, life-cycle assessment from first-generation biofuels typically approaches those of ancient fossil fuels.
 Advanced biofuels can aid resolving these complications and can impart a greater proportion of global fuel supply affordable, sustainable and with larger environmental interests.